Dirac geometry II: Coherent cohomology: Introduction

 In general, the $t$-structure on $\QCoh(X)$ is not left complete or right complete, and the coconnective part is next to impossible to understand.
 However, for geometric Dirac stacks, including Dirac schemes, the situation improves:

-\begin{proposition}[{\hyperref[prop:tstructuregeometric]{Geometric stacks and $t$-structure}}] If $X$ is a geometric Dirac stack, then the $t$-structure on $\QCoh(X)$ is right complete and the coconnective part is closed under filtered colimits.
-Moreover, if $\eta \colon S \to X$ is submersive with $S$ affine, then $\mathcal{F} \in \QCoh(X)$ is coconnective if and only if $\eta^*(\mathcal{F}) \in \QCoh(S)$ is so. \end{proposition}
+\begin{theorem}[{\hyperref[theorem:qcoh_on_geometric_dirac_stack_is_grothendieck_prestable]{Geometric stacks and $t$-structure}}] If $X$ is a geometric Dirac stack, then the $t$-structure on $\QCoh(X)$ is left and right complete and the coconnective part is closed under filtered colimits.
+Moreover, if $\eta \colon S \to X$ is submersive with $S$ affine, then $\mathcal{F} \in \QCoh(X)$ is coconnective if and only if $\eta^*(\mathcal{F}) \in \QCoh(S)$ is so. \end{theorem}